Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> The only thing more frustrating than slanderers is those foolish enough to listen to them.
+> The world is open for play, everything and everybody is mockable in a wonderful way.

 <!-- QUOTE_END -->